barraq/deck.ext.js/README.md

 - deck.asvg.js, provides a support for including and animating SVG images,
 - deck.clone.js, provides a support for cloning a deck presentation to another window,
 - deck.notes.js, provides a support for adding and viewing speaker notes.
+- deck.animator.js, provides a support for animating HTML elements.

 Currently Deck.ext.js provides the following themes: